 After a long time, all three of us are at home this time.
-We thought of visiting the ancient solahbhuji (sixteen-armed) Durga temple at village Deori, near Tamar, around 60 km from Ranchi, on the Jamshedpur-Ranchi Highway (NH-33) to pay our obeisance to Maa Deori – the sixteen-armed goddess Durga, an avatar of goddess Kali and the resident deity of Tamar’s Deori Mandir.
+We thought of visiting the ancient solahbhuji (sixteen-armed) Durga temple at village Deori, near Tamar, around 60 km from Ranchi, on the Jamshedpur-Ranchi Highway (NH-33) to pay our obeisance to Maa Deori – the sixteen-armed goddess Durga and the resident deity of Tamar’s Deori Mandir.

 I have been visiting this temple from the time it was in its original shape – a small, ancient structure housing the stone idol of Goddess Durga inside a dark chamber with a big lamp providing light inside the sanctum sanctorum.
 I came to Ranchi for the first time from New Delhi on my promotion in the middle of 1997.
 My bank colleagues in Ranchi told me about this temple and we started visiting this temple often.

 Durga is a warrior goddess, and she is depicted to express her martial skills.
 Her iconography typically resonates with these attributes, where she rides a lion or a tiger, has between eight and eighteen hands, each holding a weapon to destroy and create.
 The main attraction is that the idol is having sixteen hands, normally goddess Durga is seen with eight or ten hands.

 There are many legends related to this temple.
 According to some local beliefs, this Solahbhuji Devi Prachin Durga Mandir is in existence since the Mahabharata times.
 The Pandavas are believed to have prayed here during their period of ‘Agyatvaas’ (secluded exile).
 It is also believed by many here that Emperor Ashoka (Reigned circa 268 – circa 232 BCE) and his army worshipped and invoked Maa Durga’s blessing for victory at Kalinga War (circa 260 BCE) at this temple while marching en route Kalinga region.